-Article 10.1: Scope and Coverage1
+Article 10.1: Scope and Coverage

 - 1. This Chapter applies to measures adopted or maintained by a Party relating to: - (a) investors of another Party; - (b) covered investments; and - (c) with respect to Articles 10.9 and 10.11, all investments in the territory of the Party. - 2.
-A Party's obligations under this Section shall apply to a state enterprise or other person when it exercises any regulatory, administrative, or other governmental authority delegated to it by that Party, such as the authority to expropriate, grant licenses, approve commercial transactions, or impose quotas, fees, or other charges. - 3.
+A Party's obligations under this Section shall apply to a state enterprise or other person when it exercises any regulatory, administrative, or other governmental authority delegated to it by that Party. - 3.
 For greater certainty, this Chapter does not bind any Party in relation to any act or fact that took place or any situation that ceased to exist before the date of entry into force of this Agreement.